judsonlmoore/judsonlmoore.com/_posts/product-management/2020-05-15-jira-backlog-organization.md

 If you have any questions that I don't answer here, please leave me a comment at the end of this article, and I will respond to you ASAP.

-{% cloudinary /assets/images/2020/05/jira-project-classic-templates.png alt="Jira default classic project templates" caption="" %}
+{% cloudinary post-image /assets/images/2020/05/jira-project-classic-templates.png alt="Jira default classic project templates" caption="" %}

 ## Jira anatomy